dmihovch/raspberry-pie/README.md

 the same program against the Libsense library in order to test and develop on the pi itself.
 The only two dependecies outside the C standard library are pthreads and ncurses.

+This project is a work in progress, and has some limitations that (potentially) won't be able to be circumvented.
+This library should only be used for quick testing or on the go development.